batty2021/COVID19_Vaccine_Hesitancy_Analysis/README.md

 - **Database Storage**: PostgreSQL is the database we intend to use, and we will integrate pgAdmin to display the data.

 - **Machine Learning**: SciKitLearn is the ML library we'll be using to create a regressor.
 We will split the data into training and testing datasets using a 75-25 split setup.
 Afterwards, we will use several regression models to validate our machine learning as listed below.
-     - `Regression Tree`: Regression Tree model is similar to decision tree classifier, it runs like a tree with branches to sub-divide all records in training sets and recursively partition until a simple model can fit them.
+     - `Regression Tree`: is similar to decision tree classifier, it runs like a tree with branches to sub-divide all records in training sets and recursively partition until a simple model can fit them.
 It is suitable for non-linear regression, when interactions are complicated.
      - `Linear Regression`: Linear Regression is the supervised Machine Learning model in which the model finds the best fit linear line between the independent and dependent variable.
      -  `Support Vector Regression (SVR)`:  This model improves the flexibility from the linear regression to give an acceptable areas of errors and find a hyperplane to fit the data.
    ![MLmodels](https://user-images.githubusercontent.com/77947860/181842422-65bdcd17-42da-4642-a765-2976153a5f21.png)